 - We offer social and emotional mentoring and academic check-ins, during the school day, for PreK-12 schools

-We recruit volunteers from local churches to support after school tutoring for primarily 2nd & 3rd grade students with a focus on Reading and Math.
+We recruit volunteers from local churches and other organizations to support after school academic enrichment, primarily for Reading and Math

 We collaborate with other youth-serving organizations to create collective impact toward education reform in Chicago.